David Florimbi

-Florimbi and his work have been widely reviewed and featured in publications ranging from Vanity Fair to Architectural Digest. and reviewed by prominent art critic Donald Kuspit who said of his work:
+Florimbi and his work have been reviewed and featured in publications including Vanity Fair and Architectural Digest.
+Art critic Donald Kuspit commented on his work, stating:

 “Sex, power, and spirituality seem to be Florimbi's basic themes.
 He gives them modern form and fresh impact even as he filters them through traditional art....it seems a tour-de-force of painterly handling and emotional expression.”

-More recently, The Huffington Post wrote of his 2012 exhibition, ‘Going and Coming’:
+In 2012, Priscilla Frank of The Huffington Post reviewed Florimbi's exhibition Coming and Going at Frank Pictures Gallery in Los Angeles, writing that his paintings draw together historical depictions of the sky from Renaissance fresco to time-lapse photography.
+She wrote:

-"Florimbi incorporates Michelangelo’s illogical axis-spinning furiously against all odds--with Rene Magritte’s invitation to catch shapes in the clouds.
-Giorgione’s storm warnings mingle with O’Keeffe’s gaping spaces all beneath Titian’s exquisite sculpted clouds.
-Each Painting emits a supernatural weather so strong it threatens to suck us in, uncertain as to whether we will sink, soar, float or fall.”
+Each painting emits a supernatural weather so strong it threatens to suck us in, uncertain as to whether we will sink, soar, float or fall.

-Prominent collections of Florimbi’s work include the Cedars-Sinai Medical Center, the UCLA Medical Center, and the Frederick Weisman Foundation, among others.
+Florimbi's work is held in the collections of Cedars-Sinai Medical Center, the UCLA Medical Center, and the Frederick R. Weisman Art Foundation.